Preparing an Edit Decision List (EDL)

 There will probably be instances where you want to add text graphics.
 Just indicate that in a line on the EDL, such as

-Shot or Scene # Tape or Disc # In Point Out Point Description 4 Text Graphic Overlay over video “Creating Book Dust Jacket”
+Shot or Scene #, Tape or Disc #, In Point, Out Point, Description

 Shot or Scene # TapeorDisc# In Point Out Point Description